Hendrix-CS/csci150/homework/codingbat-conditional.md

 This homework set has two components:
 * CodingBat -- where you will write a bit of code (see below) and it will be automatically assessed
-* By-hand tacing, which you will turn in in classes
+* By-hand tacing, which you will turn in an on-paper version in class

 # CodingBat